 Small, feisty and adorable, the Yorkshire Terrier has quickly become America’s favorite toy dog breed.
-Really – no other toy dog comes close!
-Whether you’re a fan of their long, silky locks of hair or the tomboyish personality, it’s hard to resist a Yorkie.
+No other toy dog comes close!
+Whether you’re a fan of their silky locks of hair or the tomboyish personality, it’s hard to resist a Yorkie.

 Year after year, Yorkies rank among the 10 most popular dog breeds in America.
-With that said, there’s a lot of Yorkshire Terriers here.
+As a result, there’s a lot of Yorkshire Terriers.
 So, wouldn’t it make sense that the number of exotic, unique and interesting Yorkie mixes are also on a rise?

-We’ve looked into, and found, the most interesting, adorable and simply our favorite Yorkie mixes that you really need to see.
-Read on to learn about each Yorkie mix and why you should consider bringing one home.
+We’ve looked into, and found, the most interesting, adorable and simply our favorite Yorkie mixes you really need to see.
+Read on to learn about each Yorkshire mix and why you should consider bringing one home today.

 RECOMMENDED: 21 Most Interesting Mixed Dogs

 Table of Contents

 - 2. Torkie

 - 6. Yorkeltie

 - 9. Fourche Terrier

 - 11. Yorkshire Aussie